Towards Out-of-Distribution Adversarial Robustness: Results

-As suspected when discussing our optimiser methodology in Sec. \ref{sec:methodology}, in the case of MSD, there are interaction effects between hyperparameter tuning and the performance of REx relative to a baseline.
+While MSD performs significantly better with a ResNet18 on CIFAR10 than with the MLP on MNIST (likely due to using the same architecture as them on CIFAR10), as suspected when discussing our optimiser methodology in Sec. \ref{sec:methodology}, there are interaction effects between hyperparameter tuning and the performance of REx relative to a baseline.
 Improvements of MSD+REx over MSD are sensitive to hyperparameter tuning, specifically at which epoch to start using REx, and when to decay the learning rate.
 This sensitivity, and the lower advantage of MSD+REx over MSD, is likely due to the fact that the MSD baseline does not train over multiple domains.
 REx was originally designed to be used with a baseline using ERM on multiple domains as loss function.
 Therefore, when it is used in tandem with MSD, REx uses the loss indicated in eq. \ref{eq:REx_loss}.
-However, because the Avg$_\textit{PGDs}$ baseline performs significantly worse than the MSD baseline, it is likely that the advantage in using REx is impacted negatively by the suboptimality of the first (ERM) term in the REx loss.
+However, because as mentioned before, the Avg$_\textit{PGDs}$ baseline performs significantly worse than the MSD baseline, it is likely that the advantage in using REx is impacted negatively by the suboptimality of the first (ERM) term in the REx loss.
 Nevertheless, the variance penalty is beneficial enough to achieve higher robustness with MSD+REx than MSD.

+While our results have focused on $L_p$ attacks, we evaluate the tuned CIFAR10 models on two additional non-$L_p$ attacks: RecolorAdv \citep{laidlaw2019functional}, and Spatial Transformations \citep{xiaospatially}.
+We observe in Table \ref{table:tuned_cifar_non_Lp} that REx provides significantly better robustness against these perturbations than any other baseline.

+Additionally, we also report results on CIFAR10-C \citep{hendrycks2019robustness} in Table \ref{table:averages_cifar-c}.
+The dataset consists in mimicking several natural corruptions on CIFAR10 images at various strength, which as argued before, can be seen as a non-adversarial analogue of trying both different types, and tunings of adversarial attacks.
+While this is not an adversarial robustness benchmark, it shows that REx significantly improves robustness of multiperturbation defenses to non-adversarial shifts it is used on, in spite of what REx models' lower in-distribution clean accuracy on CIFAR10 may have suggested in Table \ref{table:tuned_cifar}.